openservicemesh/osm/DESIGN.md

 Certificate Manager is a component that provides each service participating in the service mesh with a TLS certificate.
 These service certificates are used to establish and encrypt connections between services using mTLS.

-### (3) Endpoints Providers
+### (3) Provider
-Endpoints Providers are one or more components that communicate with the compute platforms (Kubernetes clusters, on-prem machines, or cloud-providers' VMs) participating in the service mesh.
-Endpoints providers resolve service names into lists of IP addresses.
-The Endpoints Providers understand the specific primitives of the compute provider they are implemented for, such as virtual machines, virtual machine scale sets, and Kubernetes clusters.
+The Provider is a component that communicates with the compute platforms (Kubernetes clusters, on-prem machines, or cloud-providers' VMs) participating in the service mesh.
+Providers resolve service names into lists of IP addresses, can query for service names, and associate service names with service identities.
+The Providers understand the specific primitives of the compute provider they are implemented for, such as virtual machines, virtual machine scale sets, and Kubernetes clusters.

 ### (4) Mesh specification
 Mesh Specification is a wrapper around the existing [SMI Spec](https://github.com/deislabs/smi-spec) components.
 This component abstracts the specific storage chosen for the YAML definitions.
 This module is effectively a wrapper around [SMI Spec's Kubernetes informers](https://github.com/deislabs/smi-sdk-go), currently abstracting away the storage (Kubernetes/etcd) specifics.